 - Arrive early.
 Early enough that the client isn't wondering at the last minute if you're going to show up.

 - Let them know you're there.
 After that, unless you have to talk to them, you need to behave like a child from the 19th century - seen but not heard.

 - Bring business cards.
 Guests at the event may want to talk to you about their own upcoming events, but you need to be focused on your current client.
 Hand them your business card and tell them you'd love to discuss their needs, and then excuse yourself to go take an urgent photo.

 You'll have your best opportunity to provide excellent customer service after the event is over.
 At this point, customer service is about enhancing your reputation.
 Now is the time to surprise your client and leave an indelible impression on their mind (and hopefully get them to mention you to all of their friends.

 - Personalize the delivery.
 Include a memorable token with your final delivery.
-For instance, wedding photographers could send their favorite photo of the event in an elegant picture frame, and include a personalized letter telling the couple what a beautiful and memorable wedding it was.
+For instance, wedding photographers could send their favourite photo of the event in an elegant picture frame and include a personalized letter telling the couple what a beautiful and memorable wedding it was.

 - Follow up.
 Email or phone the client a week after the event to make sure they were happy with how it went, and do the same again after the final product delivery.
 If anything is wrong, fix it quickly, free.

 - Hook them for next time.
 Include a discount coupon for the next time they use your service - and tell them they can give the coupon to any of their friends.
 It's cheap marketing.